d-plaindoux/contrail/README.md

 Contrail Network
 ----------------

-In this approach  we call  network a  set of  connected component which cooperate in order to solve a given problem.
-Such problem can be simple one  like data  transformation, interceptors, ciphered  data or complex service based solution.
+In this approach  we call network a set  of connected components which cooperate in  order to solve a  given problem.
+Such problem  can be a simple one  like data  transformation, interceptors, ciphered  data or complex like service based layer..

-Each component provides an upstream/downstream data management and based  on  his  simple  design  patterns  are  provided  like:
+For his  purpose each  component provides an  upstream/downstream data management.
+From  this simple  design component patterns  are provided
+like:

-* initial producer,
+* initial producer providing a data injection mechanism,
-* terminal  consumer,
+* terminal  consumer providing a data reception mechanism,
-* one  to  one  connecter,
+* connector providing a component to component communication,
-* multiplexer,
+* multiplexer providing a single source to multiple destination connection,
-* demultiplexer and
+* demultiplexer providing a multiple source to a single destination connection and
-* router
+* router providing a multiple source to multiple destination connection.